chinezbrun/SolarPowerDiversion/README.md

 The software is divided in two parts:

 - PowerDiversion: Python based - the core part, that process input data from MATE3 and push the output on Rapberry PI GPIO
-- PredictiveData: Python based - an add-on to further improve power gathering by sending command to MATE3, change some parameters based on seasonality, weather prediction
+- PredictiveData: Python based - an add-on for further improve power gathering by sending command to MATE3, change some parameters based on seasonality, weather prediction

 ### PowerDiversion/PowerDiversion.py
-Runs on Raspberry PI and gets MATE3 critical data trough a JSON file.
+Runs in a closed loop on Raspberry PI and gets MATE3 critical data trough a JSON file.
+As a input the status.json file, produced by MonitorMate_ModBus\DataStreamRelay is used.
+PowerDiversion and MonitorMate_ModBus were designed to be used together. ref: https://github.com/chinezbrun/MonitorMate_ModBus

 Based on input data analysis, GPIO output are used to activate various AC loads via 5V relays.
-PowerDiversion.py script is running once every X minute -- task should be created on Raspberry.
-The JSON file used as input, is produced by MonitorMate_ModBus: https://github.com/chinezbrun/MonitorMate_ModBus.
-PowerDiversion and MonitorMate_ModBus were designed to be used together.
+Similar commands are sent through MQTT topics, if the options are active.
+Pushover notification are send for important events.

 PowerDiversion.cfg -- (mandatory) is the configuration file for this script and can be configured based on the needs.
 PowerDiversion.sh  -- (information only) is an example of start-up script to run the code at reboot